equinor/ert/docs/theory/ensemble_based_methods.rst

    K=\frac{\sigma_k^{2*}}{\sigma_k^{2*} + \sigma_d^2}

-which allows us to write the udpated position as
+which allows us to write the updated position as

 .. math::
    x_k = Kd_k + (1 - K)x_k^{\ast} = x_k^{\ast} + K(x_k^{\ast} - d_k)

 :math:`K` is the Kalman gain which is a weight term, :math:`0 < K < 1`, that chooses an update value :math:`x_k` that lies between the prediction and measurement.

-The udpated uncertainty is given by
+The updated uncertainty is given by

 .. math::